 Bringing HS2 to Euston will need ‘compromise’ says minister

-The Government announced in February that it was suspending HS2 work at the north London station because costs had ballooned.

-Extending HS2 to Euston will involve “careful prioritisation of requirements” and “compromise”, the rail minister has warned.
+Extending HS2 to its originally planned terminus at London Euston will involve “careful prioritisation of requirements” and “compromise”, the rail minister has warned.

-Huw Merriman told MPs the Government is using the two-year suspension of work at the north London station to “develop a more affordable scheme” for the high-speed railway.
+Huw Merriman told MPs that the government is using the two-year suspension of work at the station to “develop a more affordable scheme”.

-The Government announced in February that it was pausing HS2 work at Euston because costs had ballooned to £4.8 billion compared with an initial budget of £2.6 billion.
+The government announced in February that it was pausing HS2 work at Euston because costs had ballooned to £4.8 billion compared with an initial budget of £2.6bn.

 “We will, therefore, use the time to look again at the Euston station design to ensure it delivers for passengers, the local community and taxpayers.